 (no dollar signs, commas, or decimals).

-If you own seasonal or recreational property, enter the Estimated Market Value to see the potential tax impact.
+If you own SEASONAL RECREATIONAL RESIDENTIAL property, enter the Estimated Market Value to see the potential tax impact.

 Enter only whole numbers to the nearest dollar